RipoffReport.com, a for-profit website managed by Ed Magedson and owned by Xcentric Ventures LLC, has run into legal

 Us: A page on your website accuses us of stealing money.
 Why?

 Ed Magedson: I don't care.
 I publish every review.
 I can say whatever I want because I am protected by the US Constitution.
 I am not a terrorist and I am not wanted by the FBI.
-We offer an important service to determine what is true and what is not.
+We offer an important and independent service to determine what is true and what is not.